 After finding the best retraction length, it’s a good idea to do the same with retraction speed, starting at a low speed like 10mm/s and increasing it by 5-10mm/s each print.

 Once you’ve dialed in your retraction settings, you should have eliminated blobs and zits from your 3D prints and also increased your overall printing success rates which should save you plenty of time and money over the years.

-There are a number of reasons why you might get a blob, zit, wart or bumpon your 3D print surfaces, one of which is because of the extruder pathing.
+There are a number of reasons why you might get a blob, zit, wart or bumps on your 3D print surfaces, one of which is because of the extruder pathing.